Increase Font Size

 Atlanta, GA 30329

-After applying, the applicant will be placed into a priority group to determine where they are in line for health care benefits.
+After you apply, you will be placed into a priority group to determine where you are in line for health care benefits.

 What are VA "priority groups"?